Application Installation Status Report

 try {

-Write-Information "Starting application installation status report generation..." -InformationAction Continue
+Write-Output "Starting application installation status report generation..."

 # Get all mobile apps

-Write-Information "Retrieving managed applications..." -InformationAction Continue
+Write-Output "Retrieving managed applications..."

-$appsUri = "https://graph.microsoft.com/beta/deviceAppManagement/mobileApps"
+$appsUri = "https://graph.microsoft.com/beta/deviceAppManagement/mobileApps?`$select=id,displayName,publisher,isAssigned"

 if ($MaxApps -gt 0) {

-$appsUri += "?`$top=$MaxApps"
+$appsUri += "&`$top=$MaxApps"

 }

-$allApps = Get-MgGraphAllPage -Uri $appsUri
+$allApps = Get-MgGraphAllPage -Uri $appsUri -MaxResults $MaxApps

 # Filter apps if needed